-Registration for the course beginning February 5th, 2021 is now closed.
-The class size is limited to 15 attendees and is on a first come, first served basis.
-Stay tuned for the announcement for open registration for the March 2021 course.
+Registration for the course beginning March 5th, 2021 is now closed.
+The class size is limited to 20 attendees and is on a first come, first served basis.
+The next available course will begin in April.

 Bitcoin Mystery School, Novice Initiation, is a unique, intensive course that will give you deeper and broader knowledge of the fundamental mysteries of Bitcoin.
 No previous software or computer science background is needed.
 If you can send an email, you can absorb this knowledge!